 Estimates for 2014 suggest that immigrants from non–English speaking countries experienced deep social exclusion at a higher rate (6.3%) than the other groups (5.6% and 3.8%).

-Over the 2001–08 period, overall social exclusion decreased for most people regardless of country of birth.
-However, following the global financial crisis in 2008, social exclusion increased for Australian-born people and immigrants from non-English speaking countries.
+Over the 2005–08 period, social exclusion decreased for most people in Australia regardless of country of birth.
+However, social exclusion started to grow following the global financial crisis and has remained above the 2008 levels for those born in Australia and immigrants from non–English speaking countries.